 Algert, S., Diekmann, L., Renvall, M., & Gray, L. 2016.
 Community and home gardens increase vegetable intake and food security of residents in San Jose, California.
 California Agriculture, 70(2), 77-82.

 Galt, R. E., Gray, L. C., and Hurley, P. 2014.
 Subversive and interstitial food spaces: transforming selves, societies, and society–environment relations through urban agriculture and foraging.
 Local Environment, 19(2), 133-146.

-Gray, Leslie, Patricia Guzman, Kathryn Glowa and Anne Drevno.
+Gray, L., P. Guzman, K. Glowa and A. Drevno.
 2014 Can home gardens scale up into movements for social change?
 The role of home gardens in providing food security and community change in San Jose, California.
 Local Environment 19.2: 187-203.

-Gray, L. 2005.
-What Kind of Intensification?: Agricultural Practice, Soil Fertility and Socioeconomic Differentiation in Rural Burkina Faso.
-Geographical Journal 171(1): 70-82.
+Gray, L. C. 2005.
+What Kind of Intensification?: Agricultural Practice, Soil Fertility and Socioeconomic Differentiation in Rural Burkina Faso, Geographical Journal, Vol. 171(1): 70-82.